Direct loading of a Sr magneto-optical trap from a thermal atomic beam: Abstract

 \section{Abstract}

-We demonstrate a compact strontium (Sr) magneto-optical trap (MOT) realized in a single vacuum chamber without a Zeeman slower or a two-dimensional MOT.
-The MOT is directly loaded from a thermal atomic beam generated by an atomic oven.
-The entire vacuum chamber is maintained by a single ion pump, without employing differential pumping.
-At an oven temperature of $395\,\mathrm{{}^\circ C}$, the number of atoms in the MOT reaches $10^7$ with a loading rate of $10^7 \,\mathrm{atoms\,s^{-1}}$, while sustaining a background gas pressure in the $10^{-9} \,\mathrm{Torr}$ range.
+We demonstrate direct loading of a strontium (Sr) magneto-optical trap (MOT) from a thermal atomic beam in a single-chamber vacuum system.
+The MOT operates without a Zeeman slower, a slowing laser, a two-dimensional MOT, or differential pumping, while the entire system is maintained in the ultra-high-vacuum regime by a single ion pump.
+At an oven temperature of $395\,\mathrm{{}^\circ C}$, the MOT captures up to $10^{7}$ ${}^{88}\mathrm{Sr}$ atoms with a loading rate of $10^{7}\,\mathrm{atoms\,s^{-1}}$, while sustaining a background gas pressure of $1 \times 10^{-9} \,\mathrm{Torr}$.
 At this oven temperature, the MOT lifetime limited by collisions with background gas is $\sim 5 \,\mathrm{s}$, with the atom number primarily constrained by light-assisted two-body collisions.
-Our MOT system significantly simplifies the construction of field-deployable optical lattice clocks.
+Eliminating differential pumping and precooling stages significantly reduces the system's size, weight, and power requirements, providing a robust and practical platform for field-deployable and spaceborne optical lattice clocks, as well as a variety of other applications requiring compact ultracold atom sources.